anvar-saidov-sh/cpp/README.md

 # MyFirstCodeInCpp
+## This is where my journey starts in **Computer Science** and **Computer Engineering**
-It is my first git hub repository.
-So I upload cpp file to show star patterns
+It is my first github repository.So I upload .cpp file which represents star patterns